adiv-phpian/instagram-private-api-laravel/README.md

 This is laravel framework with liamcottle Instagram private library.

+This is auto likes, follows, comments sharing application.
+You can use this for any purpose.
+The new instagram checkpoint has been bit solved with this code.

 This application can do instagram username password login.

 To install this application.